Republic of Malta is an island country in the Mediterranean Sea. It became the member of the European Union in 2004. Local currency is the Euro.

 - Country of residence

 Malta acceded to the The Hague Convention Abolishing the Requirement of Legalization for Foreign Public Documents on 12 June 1967.

-Therefore, the documents issued in Malta are subject to a simplified apostilling procedure, thus the documents gain full legal value in Convention member states after notarised translation.
+Therefore, the documents issued in Malta are subject to a simplified apostilling procedure, thus the documents gain full legal value in Convention member states after certified translation.

 Apostilling usually takes about two weeks.

-In addition, you can order notarised translation from Maltese or English.
+In addition, you can order certified translation from Maltese or English.